More about David

 I worked for 20 years in retail, initially in planning, operational and major project management roles then becoming Product Director in charge of buying and marketing at HMV, growing the business to £800m turnover and £90m profit.
 I was responsible for our range, pricing, category development and management, and negotiations with record companies, film studios and games developers.
 I then moved to Waterstones to set up a similar function as Product Director and liaised with all the UK major and independent publishers as well as setting the commercial strategy across the 200 plus stores.

 In 2006 I joined Borders and Books etc as CEO.
-This was an American owned company with £220m turnover in the UK and Ireland and over 2,000 employees, but was making a loss each year before my arrival.
+This was an American owned company with £220m turnover in the UK and Ireland across one million square feet of retail space, and over 2,000 employees, but was making a loss each year before my arrival.
 The brief, which I successfully delivered, was to drive consistent sales growth, deliver profit on the bottom line, open new stores, and drive market share growth.
 There was also a discreet plan to split and run the organisation independently from the parent company in Michigan, USA in order to facilitate a later sale of the UK business, alongside all other international territories.
 This was achieved successfully, with Borders being recognised across the industry with awards along the way, and I left the business in 2008 after managing its sale with Merrill Lynch and Ernst & Young to Luke Johnson’s Risk Capital Partners.
 During the same period, I was elected President of The Booksellers Association of UK and Ireland and served a two-year term representing the book retail community and leading cross-publishing industry trade associations.
 I also was a Trustee and interim Chair of the largest book charity, BookTrust, from 2008-2015.

 In true poacher-turned-gamekeeper style, I then joined HarperCollins as Group Sales and Marketing Director, and negotiated with the retailers from Amazon to Waterstones from the other side of the table.
 I was charged with re-designing how the company structured these and other functions, and leading the change of focus to be more consumer driven.
 This meant reversing the structural direction of the company away from the old physical channel model to ensure that we focused on their content; a dramatic cultural shift that also resulted in parallel changes across the company in finance, production and rights.